The ultimate guide on how to clean a bong

 Before we get into how to clean your bong, here are some signs that it’s time:

-- White or black specks along bong or water pipe walls
+- White or black specks along bong walls.

 How To Clean A Bong With Alcohol